Seaton Village: Notable persons

 Seaton Village is the former home of Canadian poet and children's author Dennis Lee, Oscar-winning (for Chicago) sound engineer David Lee (no relation, now deceased), and sociologist Barry Wellman.
-It is the current home of musician Charles Spearin, professor and author Jordan Peterson, and songwriter/performer Nancy White.
+It is the current home of musician Charles Spearin, professor and author Jordan Peterson once lived in neighbourhood, and songwriter/performer Nancy White.

 Seaton Village was also where Meghan Markle, UK's Duchess of Sussex, lived in a rented house at 10 Yarmouth Gardens while filming the TV series Suits.
 She moved out in late November 2017 after work on the seventh season had been completed.
 Prince Harry, Duke of Sussex was a visitor to this house during the time Markle lived here.